theolivenbaum/resin/README.md

 "Oh, that's pretty cewl."

 Yeah, I know, it's a great framework and apparently a great protocol.
 I found it by googling "serialize binary c# fast".
-For Google's sake I find myself tokenizing my queries for him.
-I do the same when I text, email to my friends, again, to make life easier on Google, old chap.

 <a name="citizens"></a>
 ###The citizens (all first class)

-For indexing we need something that can analyze text, an [Analyzer](https://github.com/kreeben/resin/blob/master/Resin/Analyzer.cs).
+We need something that can analyze text, an [Analyzer](https://github.com/kreeben/resin/blob/master/Resin/Analyzer.cs).
 Also, something that can write index files and store documents, an [IndexWriter](https://github.com/kreeben/resin/blob/master/Resin/IndexWriter.cs), [FieldFile](https://github.com/kreeben/resin/blob/master/Resin/FieldFile.cs) and a [DocumentFile](https://github.com/kreeben/resin/blob/master/Resin/DocumentFile.cs).

-For querying we will need to be able to parse multi-criteria queries such as "title:Rambo title:Blood", in other words a [QueryParser](https://github.com/kreeben/resin/blob/master/Resin/QueryParser.cs).
+We will need to be able to parse multi-criteria queries such as "title:Rambo title:Blood", in other words a [QueryParser](https://github.com/kreeben/resin/blob/master/Resin/QueryParser.cs).
 The important questions for the parser to answer are what fields do we need to scan and what's the tokens that should match.
 Unlike Lucene, the convention I will be following is to interpret the space between two criterias such as the space character between "Rambo title:" in the query "title:Rambo title:Blood" to mean "AND" instead of "OR".
 In other words the query "title:Rambo title:Blood" will be parsed into "please find documents containing rambo AND blood in their title", or in a more machine-like language "scan the field named title for the tokens rambo and blood and return the intersection of their postings".

 An [IndexReader](https://github.com/kreeben/resin/blob/master/Resin/IndexReader.cs) and a [FieldReader](https://github.com/kreeben/resin/blob/master/Resin/FieldReader.cs) will make it possible for a [Scanner](https://github.com/kreeben/resin/blob/master/Resin/Scanner.cs) to get a list of document IDs containing the tokens at hand.
 A DocumentReader will assist in fetching the documents, in the state they were in at indexing time, from disk.